-- The National Autism Association: Promotes autism pseudoscience, including the myth that autism is "bio-neurological" and that autism traits can be "treated" and "completely overcome" through dietary interventions.
+- The National Autism Association (NAA): Promotes autism pseudoscience, including the myth that autism is "bio-neurological" and that autism traits can be "treated" and "completely overcome" through dietary interventions.
 Unrepentantly negative and ableist messaging.

 - The National Council on Severe Autism: Does not follow a single one of these principles.
 Cure-oriented.
 Uses misleading statistics to support the widely-debunked myth of an “autism epidemic.”
 Is openly hostile to disability-community-led policies on housing, supported decision making, and banning restraints and seclusion.